 Back in 1999 a committed grass-roots group of parents organized to bring a private Christian high school to the Coachella Valley.
 This was our version of school choice - the only avenue to offer great education to all high school students in our Coachella Valley.

 Xavier formally incorporated, filed for its own 501(c)3 status and obtained 96 acres of undeveloped land granted by the H.N. and Frances C. Berger Foundation in 2004.
 With entitlements on the land, architectural plans complete and a little money in the bank (with promises of more on the way), construction began.
 Many people who reside in this Valley and those who are snow-birds of this valley supported our efforts and jumped in early to keep the Board motivated and the project financially supported.

-Xavier boasts a 98% college going rate and has been educating students for fifteen years.
+Xavier boasts a 98% college going rate.
 Xavier believes affording students the opportunity to receive great secondary education is the best way to best prepare and support efforts for students to go forth from Xavier and "set the world on fire."